Teaching Internationally FAQ

 What are the different types of schools looking for international teachers?

-International: Accredited institutions, usually with a high student body made up of expatriates.
+International Schools: Accredited institutions, usually with a high student body made up of expatriates.

 -